Back to Resources

 Do I need a UAE company to become tax resident in the UAE?

 Not necessarily.
-You could qualify through employment by a UAE company, through a Golden Visa based on property investment, or through other visa categories.
+You could qualify through employment by a UAE company, through a Golden Visa based on property investment, or through other visa categories such as a freelance visa.
 However, having a UAE company with active business operations strengthens your substance case significantly.

 What if my home country challenges my tax residency change?